-Once all of the LEDS are soldered in place you can verify they orientation in place using a multimeter the same way we did when the LEDs were free.
+Once all of the LEDS are soldered in place you can verify the orientation by using a multimeter the same way we did when the LEDs were free.

 With the multimeter on diode test mode and the positive lead applied to the positive pin and the negative lead applied to the negative pin you should see a faint lighting of the LED as shown in the figure below.